favour-22/python_personal/README.md

-All about python programming (My ersonal learning )
+All about python programming (My personal learning )